 Although under Indian law beedi rolling is defined as hazardous work, there is a loophole: children who assist their parents in the work aren’t protected.
 The pressure to deliver huge volumes of beedis each day has led to many girls getting pulled into beedi rolling to support their families.

-As part of Plan’s global Because I am Girl campaign to improve girls’ lives, a new project has been launched to focus on girl child labour in Andhra Pradesh, including girls involved in beedi making.
+As part of Plan International’s global Because I am Girl movement to improve girls’ lives, a new project has been launched to focus on girl child labour in Andhra Pradesh, including girls involved in beedi making.

 The project will directly impact the lives of 1,500 girls over the next 3 years.